Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Net, Sister.
 I can see a nasty weather front headed your way from up here."

-She counted off the light-lag in her head, *one mississippi, two mississippi, three…*
+She counted off the light-lag in her head, *one mississippi, two mississippi, three...*

 *"Sister, Tiny.
 Yan wants you to know he hates the rain."*

-"He’d better get his cloak then, because you’re in for a soaking…" Now that she turned the ship’s sensors on it, that front was looking meaner by the second.
+"He’d better get his cloak then, because you’re in for a soaking..."
+Now that she turned the ship’s sensors on it, that front was looking meaner by the second.
 The Doppler radar was showing an evil pink and purple scrawl across half the land.

 *"Sister, Boss.
 Anything we need to worry about?"*